 Dalteparin is also used to prevent a type of blood clot called deep vein thrombosis (DVT), which can lead to blood clots in the lungs (pulmonary embolism).
 A DVT can occur after certain types of surgery, or in people who are bed-ridden due to a prolonged illness.

-Dalteparin may also be used for other purposes not listed in this medication guide.
+Dalteparin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of dalteparin (Fragmin)?

-Stop using dalteparin and call your doctor at once if you have a serious side effect such as:
+Stop using dalteparin and call your doctor at once if you have:

-Less serious side effects include pain, redness, or swelling where the medicine was injected.
+- pain, bruising, or swelling where the medicine was injected.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about dalteparin (Fragmin)?